Colleen Hurley Elliot, RD

 I spent nearly two decades being an intermediary between food and self for others, soldiering with clients through the war zone that is the power food can possess, extolling the virtues of exercise, and promising I can show you how to make kale actually taste good.
 I had always known it’s not my advice or the food I suggest that really makes the difference, it is rather the personal change an individual is ready to make.

-My peri-menopausal bod doesn’t do what I want it to do, I can’t even talk about where rogue bits of chub are popping up (I’m kidding, I can totally talk about back boobs and muffin tops) and my alphabet is shorter because I am out of ‘f’s.
-Let’s band together, eat yummy food that’s not full of gross ingredients, move our bodies when and how we can, redefine our own vision of wellness, talk, vent, tell our stories about how the hell we got here, and focus more on lifting our spirits over our inevitably sagging bits.
+One thing I can say for sure, my alphabet is officially shorter because I am out of ‘F’s.
+Use the good china on a Tuesday.
+Light a candle at your desk while you eat lunch.
+Use cloth napkins during breakfast.
+Let’s band together, eat yummy food that’s not full of gross ingredients, move our bodies when and how we can, redefine our own vision of wellness, talk, vent, and tell our stories about how the hell we got here.

 Colleen Hurley Elliot is a registered dietitian, Master Gardener, and trained chef.
 Hailing from Chicago’s south side, Colleen brings a no-nonsense approach to utilizing California’s natural abundance, as well as years of experience in a variety of settings including event coordination, corporate wellness, integrative medicine clinics, familial nutrition, public health programs, teaching kitchens, classrooms, educational gardens, product development, and copywriting.
 After over two decades in the food and wellness industries, Colleen has realized that life is too short to not have chocolate.